GalaxyPay/func/README.md

 ## Build (for Developers)

-You can fork the repo and let Github Actions do the build for you, or you can run the [LocalPublish](LocalPublish.ps1) script.
+You can fork the repo and let Github Actions do the build for you, or you can run [LocalPublish.ps1](LocalPublish.ps1) for Windows, or [local-publish.sh](local-publish.sh) and [create-package.sh](create-package.sh) for Linux.

 Dependencies include .NET Core 8, Node.js, pnpm, and Inno Setup.